grimme-lab/xtb_docs/source/path.rst

 .. code-block:: none

-   xtb --gfnff start.xyz --path end.xyz --input path.inp
+   xtb start.xyz --path end.xyz --input path.inp

-For this guide we will use the GFN-FF as it is fast and the path generation therefore near instant.
-Keep in mind, that the GFN-FF can only break bonds, dissociation reactions will therefore usually work fine, while association reactions are likely to fail, as the topology is generated for the reactant geometry.
+For this guide we will use the GFN2-xTB since we want to form bonds.

+If you want to use GFN-FF, keep in mind, that the GFN-FF can only break bonds, dissociation reactions will therefore usually work fine, while association reactions are likely to fail, as the topology is generated for the reactant geometry.